How Not to Feel Lonely When Traveling Solo

 ASK MORE QUESTIONS

-Mind that people, in general, like talking, especially about themselves.
+Mind that people, in general, love talking, especially about themselves.
 Give them that chance.
 Be able to hear your interlocutor.
-Also you increase the chances of making friends by asking questions.
+Also, you increase the chances of making friends by asking questions.
 Questions are a tool that can be controlled.
 It is unlikely that one is able to approach a stranger and say “hello”.
 Meanwhile, strong intention to ask a question removes that problem.
 If you want to get in closer contact with local, build up a chain of questions.
 These are to convince your interlocutor that you’re interested in him.

 Shy again?
 Try to start the conversation by asking for help.
 For example, ask the way to get to any of city attractions.
 It doesn’t matter that you already know the way.
 Continue with questions about ticket price, hours of operation and so on.
 It’s quite difficult to predict an outcome of such conversation.
-It may end up with night kitchen talks or with suggestion to show you some unique places.
+It may end up with night kitchen talks or with a suggestion to show you some unique places.
 It also depends on your gender.

 TRAVELERS ARE COMMUNICATIVE PEOPLE

-Another way to avoid loneliness on the road is to find other travellers just like you.
+Another way to avoid loneliness on the road is to find other travelers just like you.
 There are a lot of travelers in tourist areas who would also like to communicate.
-Find them as they have so much similar with you: they are far from home, they might also be concerned about lack of friends.
+Find them as they have so much similar with you: they are far from home, they might also be concerned about the lack of friends.
 When you find the person you would like to talk to, inquire where he or she came from, what does he/she planning to do next.
 If you find this person attractive it might be wise to combine your traveling plans.
 The same tips are applicable if you would like to join a group of travelers.

 The main thing when you want to find someone to talk to during the trip is to be social.
 Don’t be afraid to ask questions.
 Make an effort if you’re a shy person and this will result in finding new friends or maybe even something greater.
-In addition, be ready to change your plans or itinerary.
+In addition, be ready to change your plans or travel itinerary.
 Even if you have planned everything ahead, there is no need to pay in advance.
 Mind that singles vacations allow you to get acquainted with people you would like to join.
 And sometimes prepaid hotels, taxi or museums are not that convenient.
 Provide yourself with the freedom to pay your bills on the spot.
 After all, we don’t know what opportunities we might face while travelling solo.